Using Window Furnishings to Minimise Your Carbon Footprint

 We advocate the use of evidence-based knowledge to reduce environmental outputs.
-Our screen and shade solutions will not only improve the aesthetic of your home, it will also help you minimise your carbon footprint and reduce your energy expenditure all year round.
+Our screen and shade solutions will not only improve the aesthetic of your home, it will also help you reduce your carbon footprint and reduce your energy expenditure all year round.

-A great example of Interior Blinds that will minimise your carbon footprint are our Honeycomb Cellular Blinds.
+A great example of Interior Blinds that will lower your carbon footprint are our Honeycomb Cellular Blinds.
 Their pleated design creates two barriers of air pockets between the window and the interior space, working as a form of insulation.

 Exterior Blinds and Awnings:

 By blocking the sun before it has a chance to get into the house, Outdoor Blinds and Awnings are, in some cases, your most energy-efficient option.